 *Prices correct at the time of publication

 Fully electric cars are exempt from paying Vehicle Excise Duty (VED) to help support drivers who choose the cleanest, most environmentally friendly cars and vans.
 All cars that emit less than 75g/km CO2 will pay less road tax in the first year, delivering additional cash savings for plug-in hybrids on your company’s fleet.
 Fully electric cars are exempted from the “expensive car” supplement until 31st March 2025.

 Use our car tax calculator for a full breakdown of the EV tax savings available.

 You can claim capital allowances for your business when you buy vehicles that are used in your business.
 This allows you to offset the cost of cars you purchase for your business from your profits before you pay tax.

 The rate that you can claim for capital allowance on vehicles depends on the CO2 emissions of the car.
 For new cars brought between April 2015 and April 2018 you can deduct the full value of the car if CO2 emissions are 75g/km or less.

-For cars bought after April 2018 the emissions level to qualify for a full deduction is 50g/km.
+For cars bought after April 2018 the emissions level to qualify for a full deduction is 50g/km and this reduces to zero emissions from April 2021.
 You can see the full breakdown of all of the new bands of emissions which affect capital allowances here.